 3. Does Your ERC Provider Continually Update Qualification Guidelines?

 Many tax credits have a long history of eligibility precedents, making the qualification requirements plain and obvious.
 Established in 2020, the Employee Retention Credit is still a relatively new government program.
 There is no comprehensive database of case law, leaving some matters of qualification open to interpretation.
 As the government continues to release more information on eligibility rules, the best ERC providers are diligently updating their qualification processes to ensure they remain in compliance with IRS rules.

-We routinely re-evaluate our qualification and compliance positions to ensure we provide our clients with the most up-to-date, safest, and exhaustive analysis.
+At Omega, we routinely re-evaluate our qualification and compliance positions to ensure we provide our clients with the most up-to-date, safest, and exhaustive analysis.
 In early 2022, our in-house team of experts found that businesses claiming ERC eligibility due to supply chain disruptions were in many cases, unfounded.
-We no longer qualify our clients through supply chain disruptions, with few exceptions.
+Accordingly, we no longer qualify our clients through supply chain disruptions, with very few exceptions.

-4. Did Your ERC Provider Sign Your Tax Amendments?
+4. Did Your ERC Provider Sign Your Amended Tax Returns?

 We are registered with the IRS to sign Form 941-X as a paid preparer.
 We employ a team of licensed professionals with Preparer Tax Identification Numbers (PTIN) who complete and sign each tax amendment form.
 Our in-house attorneys and CPAs manage our qualification analyses, while experienced Senior Accountants approve all credit calculations.
 Each step in our ERC process is led by credentialed professionals recognized by the IRS.

 5. Does Your ERC Provider Have a Long Track Record of Success?